MicrosoftDocs/azure-devops-docs/release-notes/2024/sprint-237-update.md

 ---
 # Enhancements and Integration Improvements in Azure Boards, Pipelines, and GitHub Advanced Security

-We're excited to announce that we're close to making New Boards Hub your default experience.
-It will introduce a refreshed design, better performance, and enhanced accessibility.
+We're excited to announce that we're close to making New Boards Hub your default experience!
+It will introduce an updated design, better performance, and enhanced accessibility.
 Adding to Boards, we're previewing AB# Links on GitHub pull requests and a more reliable GitHub repository search, removing the risk of timeouts.

 In Azure Pipelines, we're strengthening our security commitment with the launch of a new pipeline permission named _Edit queue build configuration_.
 This feature precisely regulates the setting of variables at queue time, including free-text runtime parameters, for a more secure pipeline environment.